 - and finally….Buy them.
 I strongly urge you NOT to take this route.
 I have been down this track with an old account, many years ago, and it ruined my account forever.
 Instagram not only frown upon the idea of buying followers, they will also penalise you for an indefinite length of time.
 Furthermore, if you are after followers for genuine engagement, you won’t be getting any likes or comments or shares from bots, so that will lead you further down a slippery slope of having to buy likes.
 I cannot deter people enough from doing this.
 You know those people on IG who have 50k followers but only seem to get 100 likes per post?
 Yeah, they bought those followers.
 And it’s so important to remember that if you are after that great collab, you need amazing engagement.
 Long gone are the days when clients were interested in how many followers you had.
 Unless you’re a Kardashian, it’s all about likes, comments, reels, views, shares, stories: being a part of the community.
 Because why would a client pay you if they knew that all the people you share your posts with are just fake?

-So, here are 7 guaranteed ways to get 3k followers on Instagram.
-How do I know they are guaranteed?
+So, here are 7 easy ways to get 3k followers on Instagram.
+How do I know they work?
 Well, Nos.1-6 I followed, and they continue working for me.
 Remember to always maintain engagement with your followers, and always share, like and save posts that you really enjoy.
 Like all social media, Instagram works through reciprocity and awesome content.
 And please, please, please do not buy followers.

 Do you have any tips for increasing your followers on Instagram?
 Comment below.
 I could also have mentioned two other intangible elements: buying ads (did not work for me) or luck.
 Some people are simply lucky and have their content picked up by a fellow large Instagrammer and will suddenly explode all over the web (not literally).
 Whilst hooray for them, the rest of us have to put in hard work, just the same as with any other job or hobby, but these are the best ways to get real followers on Instagram for free.